edwin-dacaret/picoCTF2021/mod26.md

 **WRITEUP**

-The challenge provides a cipertext and ask if we know what is a ROT13.
-Besides, gives a hint saying we can decrypt online.
+The challenge provides a ciphertext and ask if we know what is a ROT13.
+Besides, gives a hint saying we can decrypt it online.
 So looking for "ROT13 decryp" on a search engine we find [cryptii.com](https://cryptii.com/pipes/rot13-decoder) who provides a online tool to make it.

 ![File type](https://i.imgur.com/IdDnxBB.png)